-Overflow is what happens when there is too much content to fit in a container.
-In this guide you will learn what overflow is and how to manage it.
+Overflow is what happens when there is too much content to fit in an element box.
+In this guide, you will learn what overflow is and how to manage it.

 Everything in CSS is a box.
 You can constrain the size of these boxes by assigning values of